ueberdosis/hocuspocus-laravel/README.md

 # Hocuspocus for Laravel

-Integrates Hocuspocus into Laravel with a few clicks
+Integrates Hocuspocus into Laravel with a few clicks.

 ## Installation